-- 0 9 points: Inadequately defined, below average - 10 12 points: Reasonably defined, average compared to other applicants - 13 15 points: Well defined, above average
+- 0 9 points: Inadequately defined, below average - 10 15 points: Reasonably defined, average compared to other applicants - 16-20 points: Well defined, above average

 Up to 15 points possible.
-A minimum of 10 points in this section in order to meet threshold.
-This section gives the applicant the opportunity to describe prior and concurrent efforts related to the overall planning strategy; work plan for solutions to the problems/needs and impact as defined above; project readiness; and financial and operational capacity of the community.
-The application narrative must address the following.
+A minimum of 5 points is required in this section in order to meet threshold.
+This section gives the applicant the opportunity to describe prior and concurrent efforts related to the overall planning strategy; a workplan for solutions to the problems/needs and impact as defined above; project readiness; and financial and operational capacity of the community, and demonstrate the capacity and commitment to successful completion of the project.